It’s time to acquaint yourself with a few terms and concepts that are fundamental to Forex.

-A pip is the value of price change in the 5th decimal, while point is the price change in the 4th decimal.
+A point is the value of price change in the 5th decimal, while pip is the price change in the 4th decimal.

-Point Profit is how much money a person will earn or lose if the price were to move by one point.
+Pip Value is how much money a person will earn or lose if the price were to move by one pip.
 It is calculated by the following formula:

-Point Profit = Number of Lots x Contract size x Point size.
+Pip Value = Number of Lots x Contract size x Pip size.

 Leverage and Margin

 Leverage is the ratio of equity to loan capital.
 It has a direct impact on the margin held for the instrument traded on.
-Exness offers up to 1:Unlimited leverage on most trading instruments on MT4 accounts.
+Exness offers up to 1:Unlimited leverage on most trading instruments on both MT4 and MT5 accounts.

-Margin is the amount of funds in account currency which is withheld by a broker for keeping an order open.
+Margin is the amount of funds in account currency that is withheld by a broker for keeping an order open.

 The higher the leverage, the lesser the margin.